 View the list of document options to apply for a REAL ID card.

 Married, Divorced, or Name Change?
 You May Need to Provide a Name Change Document.

-Name change document(s), such as a certified copy of a marriage certificate, may be required to issue a REAL ID driver license or ID card in your true full name.
+Name change document(s), such as a certified copy of a marriage certificate, is required to issue a REAL ID driver license or ID card in your true full name.
 If the name on your identity document is different from the name you provided on your application, you must submit a document that establishes your true full name, for example:

 - Adoption documents that contain the legal names as a result of adoption.

 - A name change document that contains the legal name both before and after the name change.